After you get refugee status

 Contact UK NARIC if you have qualifications from your home country - you’ll need to find their UK equivalent to find a similar job here.
 It costs at least £55.20 to do this.

-You may be entitled to welfare benefits in the UK even though you’ll stop getting Asylum Support.
+You might be entitled to benefits in the UK even though you’ll stop getting Asylum Support.

 - Pension Credit - if you’re over working age